 If an invoice isn’t paid within 90 days, more often than not, you’re not going to get paid.
 Only 18% of invoices get paid after 90 days.
 You can’t cover your expenses if you’re not being paid!

 Invoice promptly and frequently, and consider using invoicing software to send out automatic payment reminders.
 Staying on the ball with your invoices is so important.
+There are several ways to manage your small business invoicing.

 You’re Trying Too Hard To Keep Up With Other Businesses